Doug-MacDowell/portfolio/README.md

 This is a basic portfolio site built using Rails 4.0.2 and Zurb Foundation 5.

 Current features include a Posts page, and a Projects listing page.
-Authentication using Pundit has been recently added.
+Authentication using Pundit has been recently added, and comments can now be submitted on posts.

 ### Author:  Doug MacDowell